 Rugby’s status as New Zealand’s elite male sport meant that women’s teams were not taken seriously until the 1980s.
-The Black Ferns (the New Zealand women’s rugby team) have won all four women’s world cups authorised by the International Rugby Board and secured other prestigious titles, but still lag behind the All Blacks in status and funding.
+In 2021 the Black Ferns (the New Zealand women’s rugby team) had won five of the six women’s world cups authorised by the International Rugby Board and secured other prestigious titles, but still lagged behind the All Blacks in status and funding.

 Women have played cricket since the late 19th century, but women’s teams only gained decent financial support when the women’s and men’s associations merged in 1992.